 The following is an outline of how the 100 scholarships will be allocated within the applicant pool.

 - 40 scholarships – Available for students who are enrolled in a full-time program of study leading to a university degree

 - 35 scholarships – Available for students enrolled in a full-time program of study leading to a certification from a recognized community or technical college or institute including skilled trades

 - 15 scholarships – Available for self-identified diverse population in any type of full-time post-secondary studies – person with disability, Indigenous or visible minority.

 - 10 scholarships – Available for special consideration students (see below) in any type of full-time post-secondary studies

 Special Considerations – there are several groups that will be considered in this granting area.

 - Graduate Students are students engaging in graduate studies including masters, PhD or postgraduate certificate

-- Current or former Ontario Crown wards are students who currently are, or previous to their eighteenth birthday, were Ontario Crown wards.
-Documentation of ward status is required for this special
+- Current or former Ontario Crown wards are students who currently are, or previous to their eighteenth birthday were, Ontario Crown wards.
+Documentation of ward status is required for this special consideration

 A committee of Bruce Power employees and union representatives will review all applications and select recipients in each of the granting areas.
-Each recipient will be contacted directly by July 31 and a celebration event will be held at the Bruce Power Visitors’ Centre for all scholarship winners and their families.
+Each recipient will be contacted directly by July 12 and a celebration event will be held at the Bruce Power Visitors’ Centre on Aug.
+8 for each scholarship winner and a guest.